The Honourable Steve Bracks, AC

 Mr Robert (Rob) Hudson is the founding Chair of Balibó House Trust.

-Prior to entering Parliament, Rob worked at the Brotherhood of St Laurence and was the Director of the Victorian Council of Social Service.
-In 1993, he was appointed Senior Advisor to the Deputy Prime Minister of Australia.
+Prior to entering Parliament, Rob was the Executive Director of the Youth Affairs Council of Victoria and the Victorian Council of Social Service.
+In 1993, he was appointed Senior Advisor then Chief of Staff to the Deputy Prime Minister of Australia.
 He held this position for three years before becoming the CEO of WorkPlacement.
 From 1999 to 2002, he held the position of Social Policy Director to the Premier of Victoria.

 Professor Damien Kingsbury